cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Over time, additional `speed` specific optimizations will be added, as well as an automatic process to find the best balance between speed and size.

+## Option `memory-model`

+This option has been added to support future enhancements of Mindcode.
+Setting the option doesn't have any effect at this moment.

 ## Option `optimization`

 Use the `optimization` option to set the optimization level of the compiler: